Wonderful Town: Act I

+Act II

 In the local jail Eileen finds herself practically running the place, with Officer Lonigan and his brigade of doting Irish police officers at her beck and call.

 Given her name, they are convinced that she is Irish.

 They serenade her and are not at all discouraged when she says she is not Irish ("My Darlin' Eileen").

 Ruth comes to assure Eileen that she will bail her out as soon as she collects the money from her new job as a promoter for the Village Vortex, a local nightclub.

 At the club, Ruth digs the rhythm of swing ("Wonderful Town Swing").

 Meanwhile, Wreck is awkwardly masquerading as a wealthy art collector to meet the approval of Helen's mother, and Chick is frantically calling Eileen, trying to make things right.

 Thanks to Bob, Eileen is soon released from jail, and the sisters learn that Mr. Appopoulos has been so scandalized by a missing picture that he painted (that was actually stolen and sold for $2 by Helen and Wreck for Wreck to stay at the Y) as well as Eileen's arrest that he has threatened to evict them.

 Eileen discovers that Ruth is also attracted to Bob Baker, and the two of them wish, for a moment, that they had never left home ("Ohio" (reprise)).

 Eileen is then confronted by the rhythmical Speedy Valenti, owner of the Village Vortex (the night club), who arranges for her New York City debut as a singer because her fame has reached the front page of the news.

 Mr. Appopoulos immediately changes his tune now that one of his tenants has a paying job, and extends their lease.

 Eileen soon learns that Bob Baker has quit his job as a result of a disagreement with his boss about Ruth's story on the Brazilian sailors.

 Eileen is thrilled that Bob quit his job and assures the unbelieving Bob that it's love that he feels for Ruth.

 Bob, faced with the facts, hesitantly realizes the truth that it is love ("It's Love").

 The mood at the Vortex turns jazzy ("Ballet At the Village Vortex").

 Eileen finds herself with a case of stage fright and she convinces Ruth to join her on stage to sing.

 Chick arrives to make amends and presents Ruth with a press pass: His boss has read her story about the Brazilian sailors and loved it, and given Ruth a job to take on the following Monday.

 The Vortex is alive with singing and dancing ("Wrong Note Rag"), and Bob decides it is the perfect moment to let Ruth know how he feels.

 The curtain closes as Eileen and the guests at the club sing "It's Love" along with everyone in a finale in celebration of Ruth and Bob's newfound affection.